 It’s almost spring, which in Washington, DC means one thing: cherry blossoms!
 Peak bloom, when 70% of the cherry trees’ flowers are open, has averaged out to be April 4.
 However, it has occurred as early as March 15 and as late as April 18.
-Washington Post’s Capital Weather Gang is calling for a peak between April 1-5 this year.
+Experts are calling for a peak between March 22-26 this year.
 Experts say that the best blossom viewing is four to seven days after the peak bloom begins; however, the blossoms can last up to two weeks in the right conditions.

 Most people head to the Tidal Basin to take in DC’s breathtaking spring beauty.
 But given the crowds, limited parking, and difficult access, we thought we’d share DC’s best spots for cherry blossoms – ones that are off the beaten path.